paupenin/battleship-single-player-browser/README.md

 2. Install dependencies ```yarn```

 ### Development
- Run the development server and open the URL form console in the browser:
+ Run the development server and open the URL displayed in the console:

  ```yarn dev```